 Dipl. math.
-University of Zurich.
-Dr. oec.
+University of Zurich Dr. oec.
 University of St. Gallen

-- Since 2021 self-employed economist - 2004-2021 Full Professor of Economics and Public Policy and Director of the Swiss Institute for Empirical Economic Research (SEW) at the University of St. Gallen (CH) - 1999-2004 Professor at the University of Lausanne (CH) - 1997-2001 Assistant Professor at the University of Tilburg (NL)
+- Since 2021 Self-employed economist - 2004-2021 Full Professor of Economics and Public Policy and Director of the Swiss Institute for Empirical Economic Research (SEW) at the University of St. Gallen (CH) - 1999-2004 Professor at the University of Lausanne (CH) - 1997-2001 Assistant Professor at the University of Tilburg (NL)

-- Vice-Chair of the Board of Directors of AC Immune SA, Lausanne (CH) - Member of the Board of Directors of Schindler Holding Ltd., Hergiswil (CH) - Member of the Board of Directors of Swiss Life Holding, Zurich (CH) - Vice President of the Foundation Board, Gebert Rüf Stiftung, Zurich (CH)
+- AC Immune SA, Lausanne (CH): Vice Chair of the Board of Directors - Schindler Holding Ltd., Hergiswil (CH): Member of the Board of Directors - Swiss Life Holding AG and Swiss Life AG, Zurich (CH): Member of the Board of Directors - Vice President of the Foundation Board, Gebert Rüf Stiftung, Zurich (CH) - SMG, Swiss Management Association, Zurich (CH): Member of the Executive Board